r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit_resource_files.md

 <br /><br /><br />

 ##  HOW TO RUN RESOURCE SCRIPTS?
-You can run resource scripts from msfconsole or from the web interface.
-If you're a Metasploit Framework user, you can run a resource script from msfconsole or meterpreter prompt with the resource command or you can run a resource script when you start msfconsole with the -r flag (making msfconsole execute the resource script at startup).<br />
+<blockquote>You can run resource scripts from msfconsole or from the web interface.
+If you're a Metasploit Framework user, you can run a resource script from msfconsole or meterpreter prompt with the resource command or you can run a resource script when you start msfconsole with the -r flag (making msfconsole execute the resource script at startup).</blockquote>

 To run resource script(s) at **msfconsole startup** execute the follow commands in your terminal: